QOFL planning timetable

 Controller provides feedback, revise courses if necessary.
 Agree format of Control Descriptions with Controller (written, pictorial, both)

-Prepare final maps for printing – see ‘Maps for printing’ guide on QO website Send final course PDF map files (exported from Purple Pen) to Controller Controller signs off final course maps and control description files.
+Prepare final maps for printing – see maps for printing.
+Send final course PDF map files (exported from Purple Pen) to Controller.
+Controller signs off final course maps and control description files.

 Day Before Event